Mattcreates25/intern_journal/README.md

 ## Vision

-My vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field find
+My vision for this intenship is to jumpstart my career as a bioinformatician and network with others in the field.
+I would also like to be able to submit a useful library in R  that can be used to analyse protemoic and/or genomic data.

 ## Day one(understanding github)